Tojioo/tojioo_passthrough/README.md

 - Conditioning passthrough: positive and negative
 - Multi-Passthrough hub: optional inputs, typed outputs
 - Utility Batch Switch nodes: Any Image Batch Switch, Any Mask Batch Switch, Any Latent Batch Switch, Any Conditioning Batch Switch
+- Utility Switch nodes (first-valid passthrough): Any Image Switch, Any Mask Switch, Any Latent Switch, Any CLIP Switch, Any Model Switch, Any VAE Switch, Any ControlNet Switch, Any SAM Model Switch, Any String Switch, Any Int Switch, Any Float Switch, Any Bool Switch

 ### Install
 #### Manager